en

 ]

 Request headers should be set in a manner that disguises them as coming from a user’s browser.
 It will help a lot when trying to scrape Walmart data.
-Here’s an example how it would look:
+Here’s an example of how it would look:

 headers = {